 Ideally, your child’s bike shouldn’t weigh more than 40% of their body weight.
 Learning to pedal and balance at the same time can be challenging, but even more so if your child has to work extra hard to keep a heavy bike upright.
 Getting up from a fall is also far more discouraging when your bike weighs a ton!

-For example, the Royal Baby 14″ bike weighs 21.7 lbs, while the woom 2 (14 inch) only weighs 11.2 lbs.
+For example, the Royal Baby 14″ bike weighs 21.7 lbs, while the woom 2 (14 inch) only weighs 12.3 lbs.
 That’s almost TEN extra pounds of bike!
-Which bike do you think will be easier for your 3-year-old to maneuver??
+Which bike do you think will be easier for your 3-year-old to maneuver?

 Brakes – Try to avoid coaster brakes

 If a child is coordinated enough to be riding a bike without training wheels, they are most likely also coordinated enough to use a hand brake.
-The best 12/14 inch bikes come with a coaster brake and handbrakes.
+Also, keep in mind that the hand brakes on higher-end kids’ bikes today are significantly easier to use than the hand brakes you had on your bike as a kid.
+The brake levers on these bikes are easy for small hands to reach and require minimal effort for them to pull.

-Many higher-end 14 inch bikes also offer an optional “freewheel kit” that allows you to swap out the back tire and remove the coaster brake on your own.
-These bikes are then coaster-brake-free and rely on the much better handbrake system to stop the bike.
+Due to CPSC regulations, many higher-end 14 inch bikes are still sold with a coaster brake, but these companies also offer an optional “freewheel kit” that allows you to swap out the back wheel and remove the coaster brake on your own.
+These bikes are then coaster-brake-free and rely on much better handbrake system to stop the bike.

 Why trust us?

-We have seen and tested out every bicycle on this list and have a garage storage problem to prove it :)!
-Unlike other website, we don’t just build lists, we actually test each product with our own kids.
-With 10 years of bike testing under our belt, we’ve personally met and consulted with many top brands in the industry including woom, Strider, Prevelo and Cleary.
+We have thoroughly tested every bicycle on this list and have a garage storage problem to prove it!
+Unlike other websites, we don’t just build lists, we actually test each product with our own kids.
+With 15 years of bike testing under our belt, we’ve personally met and consulted with many top brands in the industry including woom, Guardian, Strider, Prevelo and Cleary.

 Related Kids Bikes Articles